linker3000/MeshBop/README.md

 If you've already downloaded and installed the beta code, here's a fix to stop one ident message being sent for every news article.

 Add a delay node before the *delay 5s* node on the setup tab, and set its parameters as per the image below.
 Once done, hit Deploy.
-The beta code here will be updated shortly and this message removed.
+This fix is not needed for beta code 0.01 (filename *-beta001) onwards.

 <div align="center">
 <img src="images/ident-beta001.png" alt="Beta 0 fix" width="800">